wrbaldwin/db-week/Labs/data-design-for-microservices.md

 * You have been hired to advise on Microservices

 ### About the Customer
-   2. Understand the customer
 * Customer is a successful bricks-and-mortar retailer
 * Old e-commerce system based on Oracle
 * They want replace it with something modern
 * They want something “Amazon-like”

 ### About the Spreadsheet
-   3. Analyze the Spreadsheet
 * Channel Affiliate
    * 3rd party company
    * Selling through the client’s e-commerce site
 * Promotion
    * Various sales
    * Buy-one-get-one
    * Other commercial promotions
    * Each needs a start and stop time.
-### Deliverables
-   4. At the next customer meeting...
+### Deliverables (at the next customer meeting ...)
-         * “What will you ask the client?”
+* What will you ask the client?
-         * “What will you present, if anything?”
+* What will you present, if anything?